COM4520 Turing Research Project

 research cycle. |

-- The course begins with a number of lectures/lab sessions outlining how research projects are conducted and the resources available to students.
-The latter include: Linux, the Emacs text editor,
+- The course begins with sessions that outline how research projects are conducted and the resources available to students.

 - Group Meetings.
-From week 6, each group will meet the
+Following these, each group will meet the

 project supervisor for a full hour every week.
 These